-If you are a member of Seanad Éireann on 31 December, 20161 you are required to submit to the Standards in Public Office Commission ("the Commission") by 31 January, 2017 on a form provided by the Commission, a statement in writing of your registrable interests.
-The statement should cover any period(s) when you were a member of either House of the Oireachtas between 1 January, 2016 to 31 December, 2016, both dates included.
+If you are a member of Dáil Éireann on 31 December, 20171 you are required to submit to the Standards in Public Office Commission ("the Commission") by 31 January, 2018 on a form provided by the Commission, a statement in writing of your registrable interests.
+The statement should cover any period(s) when you were a member of either House of the Oireachtas between 1 January, 2017 to 31 December, 2017, both dates included.
 In these Guidelines this period, referred to in the Acts as the "appropriate period", is referred to as "the Registration Period".
-As there was a general election in 2016, this may affect the dates for which you are obliged to register.
-A grid setting out "Effects of General Election on Registration Periods in 2016" is detailed on the form provided by the Commission.

-Your statement of registrable interests will be entered in a register established by the Clerk and a copy of the register will be furnished by the Clerk to the Standards in Public Offices Commission and will be laid before Seanad Éireann and will be published in Iris Oifigiúil.
+Your statement of registrable interests will be entered in a register established by the Clerk and a copy of the register will be furnished by the Clerk to the Standards in Public Offices Commission and will be laid before Dáil Éireann and will be published in Iris Oifigiúil.
 The Clerk may correct errors in the register and may amend the register as provided in the Acts.

-1 You will note from the definition of "registration date" provided in Appendix 1 that this date will always be 31 December, unless on that date the Dáil stands dissolved for the purpose of holding a general election.
-Where the Dáil stands dissolved on 31 December, the registration date for that year is the date that is 30 days after the date of the first meeting of Seanad Éireann after that dissolution..
+You will note from the definition of "registration date" provided in Appendix 1 that this date will always be 31 December, unless on that date the Dáil stands dissolved for the purpose of holding a general election.
+Where the Dáil stands dissolved on 31 December, the registration date for that year is the date that is 30 days after the date of the next meeting of Dáil Éireann.
 It should be noted that, for the following year, the registration date will revert to 31 December.